 The now-defunct Haçienda Club marketed the 1980s rock band New Order to the world, and Manchester became the clubbing capital of England.
 Other Manchester-based bands like Joy Division, the Smiths, Stone Roses, Happy Mondays, and Oasis also rose to the top of the charts throughout the '70s, '80s, and '90s.
-The extraordinary success of the Manchester United football club (which now faces a stiff challenge from its newly rich neighbor, Manchester City, owing to a stupendous injection of cash from its oil-rich Middle Eastern owner) has kept the eyes of sports fans around the world fixed firmly on Manchester.
+The extraordinary success of the Manchester United and Manchester City football clubs has kept the eyes of sports fans around the world fixed firmly on Manchester.